-BenQ make a lot of projectors, from small, light portables, to full on professional installations, but there’s a new projector that stands out, the W11100.
+BenQ makes a lot of projectors, from small, light portables, to full-on professional installations, but there’s a new projector that stands out, the W11100.
 This is the first DLP 4K projector for consumers.
-Across the industry projector manufacturers have been slow to implement 4K while their biggest competitor, growing in size, dropping in price, LCD displays have now been shipping 4K compatibility for years.
+Across the industry, projector manufacturers have been slow to implement 4K while their biggest competitor, growing in size, dropping in price, LCD displays have now been shipping 4K compatibility for years.

-If you’re looking at building or upgrading a home theatre then you’ll have definitely asked yourself the question, are you seriously going to put in a HD projector as we head in 2017.
-It feels old and backwards in a time where the 4K content libraries continue to grow, internet speeds are getting faster, so what you’d really like to install a 4K projector.
-Right now the sensible pricing on large displays cap out around the 65-70″ range, so if you’re goal is to have an immersive image that’s larger than that, you really are in prime projector territory.
+If you’re looking at building or upgrading a home theatre then you’ll have definitely asked yourself the question, are you seriously going to put in an HD projector as we head in 2017.
+It feels old and backward in a time where the 4K content libraries continue to grow, internet speeds are getting faster, so what you’d really like to install a 4K projector.
+Right now the sensible pricing on large displays cap out around the 65-70″ range, so if your goal is to have an immersive image that’s larger than that, you really are in prime projector territory.

 The BenQ W11000 projects an image that’s up to 200″, at 3m distance, the screen size is 100″.
 Even the best HD content will degrade when blown up to that scale, you simply need more pixels to maintain image quality.
 Thankfully the W11000 delivers in spades with 3840 x 2160 pixels to play, text on interfaces remains clear and crisp, despite the size of projection.